glenkleidon/DelphiTips/README.md

 do have trouble, simply remove the DPROJ file and get Delphi to rebuild from the DPR file.

-## Delphi Record Types Utils (RecordUtils.pas) - Generic Support for JSON, URL Encoding and Value pairs.
+## Delphi Record Types Utils (RecordUtils.pas) - Support for JSON, URL Encoding and Value pairs in Generics Supporting versions of Delphi.

 Pascal Records are extremely useful in general in Pascal.
 Because they are automatically memory managed in Delphi, they are very easy to work with, work well with the Parallel Task Library and tend to be better for Function programming styles.
 However, they have limitations because they are not classes, they are more difficult to automatically populate from Streamed Data without using published properties.

 This project started as a way to manage REST Services in a way closest to the way it is done in JavaScript/NodeJS.
 Simply declare the object and then use it with the response.
+Record Utils makes this possible through Implict conversion to and from strings.

 ## What functionality does RecordUtils Provide?
    1. Safe shallow COPY (_*clone*_) any record to another record of the same type ensuring reference counting is preserved (and therefore memory is properly managed)
    2. Automatically CLEAR any declared Record.
-   3. Cast between TEXT (Value Pairs, URL Encoding, or JSON ) and Record.
+   3. Implicit Casting between TEXT (Value Pairs, URL Encoding, or JSON ) and Record.
    4. Assign all the properties to a record OR Record Array from a string
+   5. Represent a record as an object to allow it to be added to Object lists.

 Because you are using records, you do not need to manage the memory, so coding becomes much simpler and more readable.
+To __do__ have to be aware of the differences in persistence however.

 ## Tasks
 _*RecordUtils.pas*_ uses RTTI to automatically serialise and deserialse records as Text.
 This allows you to do things like: